at The Wigwam

 Often referred to as “Arizona’s Monster”, the Gold Course at The Wigwam is a Robert Trent Jones Sr. design.
 Measuring a brutal 7,345 yards from the back tees it has more than earned its nickname and presents a supreme challenge to even the best of players.

-Opened in 1965 as a direct rival to Robert Trent Jones Sr’s other famous course Firestone, the Gold Course is characterized by its immense length, a series of exceptional par-4s and 5s, immaculate fairways, fiery elevated greens, and numerous hazards.
+Opened in 1965 as a direct rival to Robert Trent Jones Sr.’s other famous course Firestone, the Gold Course is characterized by its immense length, a series of exceptional par-4s and 5s, immaculate fairways, elevated greens, and numerous hazards.

-The Gold Course has received numerous high-profile tournaments over the years and has hosted U.S. Open Qualifiers, U.S. Amateur Qualifiers, several NCAA Regional Championships and the annual Patriot All-America Invitational (one of the top amateur tournaments in the country).
+Numerous high-profile tournaments have been played at The Gold Course over the years and it has hosted U.S. Open Qualifiers, U.S. Amateur Qualifiers, several NCAA Regional Championships and the annual Patriot All-America Invitational (one of the top amateur tournaments in the country).